coffee2code/admin-expert-mode/readme.txt

 Tested up to: 5.7
 Stable tag: 2.7

-Alows users to hide inline documentation and help text that are geared for beginning users in the WordPress admin.
+Allows users to hide inline documentation and help text that are geared for beginning users in the WordPress admin.

 == Description ==